jlires/IIC3103-Tarea-5/README.md

 Application build over data from [Rick and Morty GraphQL API](https://rickandmortyapi.com/) using ReactJS.

-A live version of tis app can be found [here](http://jlires.github.io/IIC3103-Tarea-5)
+A live version of this app can be found [here](http://jlires.github.io/IIC3103-Tarea-5)